tom-seddon/beeblink/docs/tubehost.md

-  Relatedly, while `*LOCATE` will find files in TubeHost volumes, the output is not a valid BBC name: the drive number is invalid (as the drive is unknown), and the server path is printed separately (so you can guess with host folder/disk it's on).
+  Relatedly, while `*LOCATE` will find files in TubeHost volumes, the output is not a valid BBC name: the drive number is invalid (as the drive is unknown), and the server path is printed separately (so you can figure out host folder/disk contains it)

 - `*DIN` assignments are only retained while the volume is selected, and will be lost if you switch volume

-- the library drive L is not yet supported